Bifidobacterium animalis lactis: Biology and ecology

-Bifidobacterium animalis subspecies lactis is a gram-positive, rod-shaped bacterium.
+Bifidobacterium animalis ssp. lactis is a gram-positive, rod-shaped bacterium.
 It is non-motile and unable to form spores.
-Bifidobacterium animalis subspecies lactis lives within the guts of healthy adults and infants and is therefore part of the gut microbiome.
+Bifidobacterium animalis ssp. lactis lives within the guts of healthy adults and infants and is therefore part of the gut microbiome.
 This bacterium shows resistance towards the harsh conditions within the gastrointestinal tract, which could be due to the production of exopolysaccharides.

 Health benefits

-Bifidobacterium animalis subspecies lactis is commonly used as a probiotic and is added to dairy products such as yogurt, buttermilk, cottage cheese and other cheeses.
+Bifidobacterium animalis ssp. lactis is commonly used as a probiotic and is added to dairy products such as yogurt, buttermilk, cottage cheese and other cheeses.
 It grows well in milk which makes it suitable for addition to dairy products.
 Also, it is resistant to acid and has a high oxygen tolerance, which allows the bacterium to survive after consumption whilst travelling through the gastrointestinal tract.

-Using Bifidobacterium animalis subspecies lactis as a probiotic can bring multiple health benefits.
+Using Bifidobacterium animalis ssp. lactis as a probiotic can bring multiple health benefits.
 For example, the strain HN019 can be used to treat constipation by increasing how often bowel movements occur.
 The strain UABla-12 decreases symptom severity and abdominal pain of adults with irritable bowel syndrome (IBS) symptoms.
 Similarly, the strain Bi-07 decreases bloating in patients with the following functional bowel disorders: non-constipation-IBS, functional diarrhoea and functional bloating.

 The strain HN019 can also strengthen the immune system by increasing the amounts of total, helper (CD4^{+}) and activated (CD25^{+}) T lymphocytes and natural killer cells.
 These are involved in the response to pathogens, therefore this bacterium can help to clear infections more quickly.
-Also, the strain 420 can be used for weight loss as it decreases abdominal fat, therefore decreasing waist circumference, and also causes less food to be eaten.
+Also, the strain 420 can be used for weight loss as it decreases abdominal fat, therefore decreasing waist circumference, and also causes reduces appetite.

-When Bifidobacterium animalis subspecies lactis is used as a probiotic, it can also alter the microbiota within various areas of the body.
+When Bifidobacterium animalis ssp. lactis is used as a probiotic, it can also alter the microbiota within various areas of the body.
 The strain A6 can lead to an increased amount of butyrate produced by intestinal bacteria such as Clostridium, Eubacterium, Roseburia and Butyrivibrio.
-This can increase the amount of butyrate present in the serum, muscles and bones, therefore combatting bone and muscle loss.
-Furthermore, the administration of Bifidobacterium animalis subspecies lactis Bl-04 with Lactobacillus acidophilus NCFM can alter the characteristic tumour microbiota of patients with colorectal cancer.
+This can increase the amount of butyrate present in the serum, muscles and bones, therefore combating bone and muscle loss.
+Furthermore, the administration of Bifidobacterium animalis ssp. lactis Bl-04 with Lactobacillus acidophilus NCFM can alter the characteristic tumour microbiota of patients with colorectal cancer.
 The tumour microbiota includes an increased diversity of microbes and increased amounts of taxa such as Fusobacterium, Selenomonas and Peptostreptococcus.
-The consumption of these probiotics causes an increase in butyrate-producing bacteria, such as Faecalibacterium and Clostridiales species.
+The consumption of these probiotics increases an abundance butyrate-producing bacteria, such as Faecalibacterium and Clostridiales species.